NinjyaMaster/nextjs-redux-localstorage/README.md

   <h3 align="center">Nextjs-Redux-LocalStorage</h3>

   <p align="center">
-Showcasing local storage with Next.js in TypeScript and Redux
+Showcasing the use of local storage in Next.js with TypeScript, utilizing hooks and Redux.
     <br />
     <br />
   </p>